Andrejkf/solution_advanced_lane_finding/report_template.md

 However, for the project video in general lane lines are detected all the way along.

+Even if this solution is not ready for production on a real car, is a first aproximation about how to use computer vission techniques to the inference system in the SDC.

 If I were going further on this project I would install a camera on a car and I would test this model again.

 It will be amaizing